acmbpdc/openlib.cs/courses/CSF303/README.md

 * [PowerCert Animated Videos](https://www.youtube.com/playlist?list=PL7zRJGi6nMRzHkyXpGZJg3KfRSCrF15Jg)

 ## Guidance
 The textbook is certainly worth a read.
 Solutions to numericals can be found in the manuals in the drive.
 Google's networks course is a recommended supplement for beginners.
 PowerCert covers speicifc topics that you can search for.
-The reference book can be read for anyone loking at a deeper insight into design techniques.
+The reference book can be read for anyone looking at a deeper insight into design techniques.
 Wireshark can be entirely completed using the lab resources provided in the drive.

 ## Drive
 * [Computer Networks: Textbooks, References & Manuals](https://drive.google.com/open?id=1pLqjXFU2FkhHsaCkN_-0Vz1xtS4c9iDl)